Learner drivers' insurance

 Never add someone as a named driver if they're actually the main driver.
 This is called 'fronting' and is illegal.
 If you need to claim, this is often checked and your insurance will be invalid if you're caught.
 You could also face conviction.
 So don't do it.

-Learner drivers must be supervised at all times
+Learner drivers need to be supervised at all times

-To drive on the roads as a learner (and ensure you're covered by your policy), you'll need to be at least 17 years old and be supervised at all times by a qualified driver.
+To drive on the roads before passing your driving test (and ensure you're covered by your learner drivers' insurance policy), you'll need to be at least 17 years old and be supervised at all times by a qualified driver.
 The definition of who this can be varies per insurer, so always check, however as a general guide it's typically someone who:

 • Has held a full UK or EEA driving licence for at least three years.